 How the damage develops, is unique to each person.

-Some people will only get dark spots, discolouration and uneven skin tone.
+Some people will get dark spots, discoloration, and uneven skin tone.

-In others it can cause premature ageing that shows as thick sallow skin, wrinkles and loose contours.
+In others, it can cause photo ageing that shows as thick sallow skin, wrinkles and loose contours.

 Whilst treatment for sun damaged skin is possible, it is not always successful, with the number of cases of skin cancer cases quadrupling since the 1970s there are no signs that these rates are going to slow down any time soon.